Pomax/are-we-flying/docs/index.md

 // in our index.html.
 However, because independent page scripts can't be imported, we need to wait for it to be available: const L = await waitFor(async () => window.L);

-// With our "L" object available, ler's make a map, centered on Duncan airport: export const map = L.map("map").setView(DUNCAN_AIRPORT, 15);
+// With our "L" object available, let's make a map, centered on Duncan airport: export const map = L.map("map").setView(DUNCAN_AIRPORT, 15);

 // Of course, this won't *show* anything: we still need an actual map tile layer: